microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/wio-terminal-mqtt.md

     #include "config.h"
     ```

     This includes header files for the libraries you added earlier, as well as the config header file.
+These header files are needed to tell PlatformIO to bring in the code from the libraries.
+Without explicitly including these header files, some code won't be compiled in and you will get compiler errors.

 1. Add the following code above the `setup` function: